Legislative Districts:

 Gross rent includes average monthly cost of utilities (i.e., electricity, natural gas, water, sewer, and heating fuels).

 The eviction filing rate is the number of new eviction filings per 100 renter-occupied households.
+In Ohio an eviction is legally referred to as a "forcible entry and detainer" or F.E.D.

+Some estimates calculated using geographic correspondence files from the Missouri Census Data Center at the University of Missouri to "crosswalk" the data from Public Use Microdata Areas (PUMAs) to legislative districts.
 Inflationary adjustments for rent overtime are based on the Consumer Price Index for All Urban Consumers (CPI-U), from the Bureau of Labor Statistics, for "all items less shelter."

 Data Sources

-- CoreLogic, Real Estate Analytics Suite
+- Cotality, Real Estate Analytics Suite, MarketTrends/RentalTrends

 - U.S. Department of Commerce, Bureau of the Census, American Community Survey